thescouser89/deliverables-analyzer/README.md

 ### Health

-The service supports the Micoprofile `/q/health` endpoint (and also `/q/health/live` and `/q/health/ready`).
+The service supports the MicroProfile `/q/health` endpoint (and also `/q/health/live` and `/q/health/ready`).

 ### Version